Throwback Thursday: Closed on 250-units in Houston, TX…2 Lessons Learned

 Lesson #2 – Prime Private Money Investors Prior to Finding a Deal

-It is true that if you have a good deal, money will find you.
+It is true that, if you have a good deal, money for investing in apartment complexes will find you.
 But, that doesn’t mean you should wait for the deal before starting the money-raising process.
 On my first deal, I raised over $1 million and did so after finding the deal.
-It was, shall I say, a character building experience.
+It was, shall I say, a character-building experience.
 As a result, I don’t recommend that same approach to others.

 Note: I don’t actually receive money before I have a deal.
-I only speak to investors about a hypothetical deal, or past deals, in order to gauge their interest level in investing.
+I only speak to investors about a hypothetical deal, or past deals, in order to gauge their interest level in investing in apartment complexes.

 Bonus Point: How do you prep investors before you have a deal?